raymyers/JHaml/README.md

     String html = new JHaml().parse("some haml");

-    Integration with Spring MVC 3 is in progress, with other frameworks to follow.
+There is a Grails plugin, Haml4Grails, that can be used to generate GSPs on the fly from Haml views.
+Integration with Spring MVC 3 and other Java frameworks is being explored.
 The biggest barrier is taglib support.
-Contact me if interested.
+Contact me (Ray) if interested.

 ## Authors